 Josh Giddey signed a four-year contract with the Oklahoma City Thunder worth $27.2 million (~$41.7 million AUD).
 During his first season with the Thunder, Giddey took home $5.9 million (~$9 million AUD).
 This is said to increase to $6.3 million (~$9.6 million) for the 2022/23 season and $6.5 million (~$10 million) for the 2023/24 season.

 The future is bright for the young man from Melbourne, and everyone is very excited to see what Giddey can do with the Thunder’s new big-man acquisition Chet Holmgren.
 Is this the beginning of the NBA’s next big one-two punch?

 Dyson Daniels is a shooting guard/small forward who plays for the New Orleans Pelicans.
-He was drafted with the No. 8 overall pick in the 2022 NBA draft.

 Born and raised in Bendigo, Victoria, Daniels was proficient in both basketball and Australian rules football, before eventually settling for hoops instead of posts.
 He played for the semi-professional Bendigo Braves aged only 16.